 Another drawback is the requirement that borrowers have to withdraw a minimum amount of money, even if it’s more than what’s needed.
-Interest is calculated on the amount borrowed, which means borrowers pay interest on money they didn’t need in the first place.
+Interest is calculated on the amount borrowed, which means borrowers might pay interest on money they didn’t need in the first place.
 So while a HELOC does make it possible for one to access their equity without refinancing, it might not be the best option for your situation.

-You generally don’t need to put up collateral, but you’ll need a high credit score to qualify for the best rates.
-Those rates will almost always be higher than with home equity financing.
+A personal loan does not use your home as collateral, but you’ll need a high credit score to qualify for the best rates.
+Even then, those rates will almost always be higher than with home equity financing.
 And because a personal loan does accrue interest, it is a form of debt.

 Here’s how HomeOwner works

-We invest up to 17.5% of the current market value of your home.
-So if your home is valued at $730,000, then we’ll give you up to $127,750.
+We invest up to 15% of the current market value of your home.
 You can use all or a portion of this money however you want--to lower debt, renovate your home, start a business, fund your retirement or pay school tuition.
-We can usually provide funds to you within 30 days of submitting your application.
-We know that when you need money, you need it sooner rather than later.

-When you sell your house, the return on the investment is divided in a 60/40 split.
+When you sell your house, the return on the investment is split depending on the percentage invested.
 If the value of the home has increased, we share in the profit of our original investment.
 If the value has decreased, we share in the loss.